csuzhangxc/vvv/viewer/README.txt

 also prints information about the volume data.
 As an example PVM dataset the famous Bucky Ball is contained within the package.
 In order to view this dataset just type "v3 Bucky.pvm" on the console.

+With cmake we can also configure whether or not to use the dcmtk library for reading DICOM images.
+To do so, check the BUILD_WITH_DCMTK setting in the cmake configuration via "ccmake .".
+This requires the dcmtk library to be installed.
+The recommended install procedure on *nix is to build and install dcmtk 3.5.4 from source:

+   ./configure; make; sudo make install-libs

-To read a stack of DICOM files type "v3 filename*.dcm".
+To view a stack of DICOM files, we type "v3 filename*.dcm".

 On platforms without a graphics accelerator the cross-section viewer "pvmplay" can be used alternatively.